Codecademy/docs/content/css/concepts/typography/terms/text-indent/text-indent.md

 ---
 Title: 'text-indent'
-Description: 'Indents (leaves empty space) the first line in a text-block.'
+Description: 'Leaves empty space on the first line in a text-block.'
 Subjects:
   - 'Web Development'
   - 'Web Design'